-- Despite the defined access code, certain parameters can always be modified and thus are excepted from the write protection, as they do not affect the measurement.
-Refer to the "Write protection via access code" section - The user role with which the user is currently logged on is indicated by the Access status parameter.
-Navigation path: Operation \rightarrow Access status
+- 1) If an incorrect access code is entered, the user obtains the access rights of the "Operator" user role. - The user role with which the user is currently logged on is indicated by the Access status parameter.
+Navigation path: Operation → Access status